 - Those with complete tears and no symptoms of knee instability during low-impact sports, who are willing to give up high-impact sports

-- Those who live sedentarily or do light manual work
+- Those who live sedentary or do light manual work

 - Children, whose growth plates are still open

-Normally, ACL tears are not repaired using suture to sew it back together, because repaired ACLs have mostly been shown to fail over time.
-As such, the torn ACL is usually replaced by a substitute graft made of tendon.
+Normally, ACL tears are not repaired using suture to sew them back together, because repaired ACLs have mostly been shown to fail over time.
+As such, the torn ACL is usually replaced by a substitute graft made of a tendon during ACL surgery.